Let’s face it: none of us are getting any younger. That’s why we talk a lot about technology that helps you maintain good health.

 Understanding your blood pressure and where it needs to be isn’t something that’s on the top of everyone’s to-do list.
 But understanding what it is, what it does and what it needs to do is something you need to know regarding your overall cardiovascular health.

-That’s why The American Heart Association has put together the High Blood Pressure IQ quiz to test your blood pressure knowledge.
+That’s why WebMD has put together the High Blood Pressure IQ quiz to test your blood pressure knowledge.

-It’s a quick quiz with only five questions and should take you under five minutes to complete.
+It’s a quick quiz with only eight questions and should take you under five minutes to complete.
 Submit your answers to see if you’re as knowledgeable as you should be.
-Don’t worry; after taking the quiz, there will be an explanation of the answers.
-This way you can learn something new.

 3. Test your vision